swcarpentry/git-novice/episodes/07-github.md

 > ## GitHub License and README files
 >
-> In this section we learned about creating a remote repository on GitHub, but when you initialized
+> In this episode we learned about creating a remote repository on GitHub, but when you initialized
 > your GitHub repo, you didn't add a README.md or a license file.
 If you had, what do you think
 > would have happened when you tried to link your local and remote repositories?
 >